rakeshkashameeni/cucumber/README.md

 # How to run test
 - JDK 11
 - Latest Intellij IDEA
+- go to github url, After cloning, open cucumber folder in intellij
 - execute "./gradlew test" command
-- After cloning, open cucumber folder in intellij

 # How to View Report
 View go to this directory